Reviews You Can Rely On

 Conclusion

 If you spend a lot of time in wet and chilly weather, you owe it to yourself to get some rain boots.
 And if you haven't tried a pair on since the miserable days of clunky childhood galoshes, we promise that things have really turned around.
 There are some great boots out there; give one of these a try.
-And, if you need a great pair of shoes geared towards water sports, we've tested the best men's water shoes, too.
+And, if you need a great pair of shoes geared towards water sports, we've tested men's water shoes, too.

 Richard Forbes